Cirencester Primary School

-Teachers’ planning designed with the flowing in mind:
+Teachers’ planning is designed with the following in mind:

-Phonics: Pupils are taught to read using resources from the synthetic phonics programme LCP as well as whole word recognition techniques.
-Phase 1 of our phonic work starts in our Nursery.
+Pupils are taught to read using resources from the synthetic phonics programme Read Write Inc. Phase 1 of our phonic work starts in our Nursery.

 Foundation Subjects (Our broad curriculum)

 Our curriculum is planned into Topics which are chosen to capture the interests and imaginations of our children.
-Themes include; Our Material World, Natural Disasters, What the Romans Did For Us, Men Vs Women.
+Themes include; Are we Living in a Material World?
+Natural Disasters, What the Romans Did For Us, Men Vs Women- who made the greatest difference to society?
+What Makes a Great British Summer?
 Each theme is introduced through an enquiry question which is designed to engage children in their learning, and finishes with a finale to celebrate all that has been achieved.
-Skills- based learning is developed by linking subjects such as history, geography, art, design technology and music to the topic being studied.
+Skills based learning is further developed by linking subjects such as history, geography, art, design technology and music to the topic being studied where relevant links can legitimately be made.
 This allows children to make purposeful links in their learning.
 We also use every opportunity to make further links through reading, writing, mathematical problem solving, science and computing where relevant.
-PE and Maths are often taught as discreet subjects to allow coverage of the main objectives and age appropriate skill development.
+RE, PE and Maths are often taught as discreet subjects to allow coverage of the main objectives and age appropriate skill development.

 Whole School Theme Days and Weeks